 “I think that’s going to be challenging for marketers who want to stay away from that sphere,” Hana said.
 “But I think this is something that Gen Z will continue to demand.”

-Also keep in mind to not just take a stand on anything and especially if you don’t believe in that stand.
+Also, remember not to take a stand on anything, especially if you don’t believe in that stand.
 You have to believe in the publicly stated opinion.

 Navigating seamlessly